fonzobreaker/sicalculator/README.md

-# Bezos Calculator
+# Sicalculator

-This is a small web page that shows how much money Jeff Bezos earned while you read the page.
-Some bubbles will compare Bezos' earnings with different salaries and some prices.
+This is my version of Alvaro Montor's Bezos Calculator (https://github.com/alvaromontoro/bezos-calculator).

-The numbers are based on Bezos' $56.7 billion gains in 2020 (source: [Bloomberg](https://www.bloomberg.com/news/articles/2020-07-01/bezos-s-wealth-soars-to-171-6-billion-to-top-pre-divorce-record) and [Buzzfeed](https://www.buzzfeed.com/mjs538/jeff-bezos-wealth)), which translates into approximately $311 million per day, or $3,605 every second.
+It mimics the logic of the original project but with a twist: now shows how much money I make, and lets you eventually try with your earnings.

-See it live on https://bezoscalculator.com.
+See it live on http://alfonsosica.altervista.org/sicalculator/